MicrosoftDocs/learn/learn-pr/azure/introduction-to-microsoft-defender-iot/includes/2-what-is-microsoft-defender-for-iot.md

 After you've gained visibility and understanding of the devices in your network, you'll want to keep track of any of your devices' risks and vulnerabilities.

-Defender for IoT's risk assessment reports, available from each sensor console, help you identify vulnerabilities in your network.
+Defender for IoT risk assessment reports are available from each sensor console.
+The reports help you identify vulnerabilities in your network.
 For example, vulnerabilities might include unauthorized devices, unpatched systems, unauthorized internet connections, and devices with unused open ports.

 Use reported data to prioritize activities when you mitigate risks on your most sensitive OT/IoT assets, including any devices whose compromise would have a major impact on your organization.
 Examples of impact might include safety incidents, loss of revenue, or theft of sensitive IP addresses.

 ## Stay up to date with the latest threat intelligence

 As the security landscape changes and evolves, new risks and threats arise all the time.
-Defender for IoT's security research group, *Section 52*, is an OT/IoT-focused team of security researchers and data scientists.
+The Defender for IoT security research group, *Section 52*, is an OT/IoT-focused team of security researchers and data scientists.
 The Section 52 team consists of experts in threat hunting, malware reverse engineering, incident response, and data analysis.

 Section 52 continuously curates threat intelligence packages built specifically for OT/IoT environments.
 The packages include the latest:

 - Incidents of concern, such as malware signatures, malicious DNS queries, and malicious IP addresses.
-- Common vulnerabilities and exposures to update Defender for IoT's vulnerability management reporting.
+- Common vulnerabilities and exposures to update vulnerability management reporting for Defender for IoT.
 - Asset profiles that enhance the Defender for IoT asset discovery features.

 You can keep current with the latest OT/IoT threats by keeping a Defender for IoT deployment up to date with the most recent threat intelligence packages.